Cheapest Shipping US to UK: 2026 Guide to Low Rates

 Carriers charge based on a metric called “billable weight,” which is the greater of two numbers: the actual weight of your package or its dimensional weight (DIM weight).

 Dimensional weight is a way to charge for bulky, lightweight items that take up a lot of space.
-It’s calculated by multiplying a package’s length, width, and height and dividing by a carrier specific number called a DIM divisor (often 139 for air shipments).
+It’s calculated by multiplying a package’s length, width, and height and dividing by a carrier specific number called a DIM divisor.

 For example, a large but light box measuring 30 x 12 x 12 inches has a dimensional weight of about 31 lbs (4,320 / 139).
 Even if the box only weighs 10 lbs on a scale, you’ll be billed for 31 lbs.
 To keep costs down, always use the smallest box possible and minimize empty space.